 Year Ended December 31,

-2011 2010 (In thousands, exce \$ Change pt percentages) % Change
+2011 2010 (In thousands, excep \$ Change of percentages) % Change

-Revenue
+Revenue (in alousands) circe (percentages)

 Same-unit \$30,322 \$27,749 \$2,573 9.3%

-Acquired businesses
+Acquired businesses - -

-Divested operations -
+Divested operations - -

 Total revenue 30,322 27,749 2,573 9.3%

 Operating expenses 26,222 25,794 428 1.7%

 Gross margin \$ 4,100 \$ 1,955 \$2,145 109.7%

 Gross margin percent 13.5% 7.0%

 The National Practices group is primarily comprised of a cost-plus contract with CBIZ's largest client (Edward Jones), healthcare consulting, and the Company's mergers and acquisition business.
 Revenues from the Edward Jones business account for approximately two-thirds of the National Practice group's revenue, with the healthcare consulting and mergers and acquisitions accounting for the remaining revenue.
 The increase in revenue was attributable to an increase of \$1.7 million in CBIZ's mergers and acquisitions business, \$0.8 million from the healthcare consulting business and \$0.1 million in services provided to Edward Jones.
 The increase in the mergers and acquisitions business was a result of earning success fees for completing three transactions during the year ended December 31, 2011, whereas no transactions were completed during the same period in 2010.
-The increase in the healthcare consulting business in coding and auditing services performed in the clinical business, an increase in Medicaid eligibility services provided to clients, and an increase in consulting fees resulting from a newly released product that enables clients to quantify the impact of pending health care reform legislation.
+The increase in the healthcare consulting business was primarily due to an increase in coding and auditing services performed in the clinical business, an increase in Medicaid eligibility services provided to clients, and an increase in consulting fees resulting from a newly released product that enables clients to quantify the impact of pending health care reform legislation.
 The increase in the Edward Jones revenue was primarily the result of an increase in required technology support.